Today, I present an interview with my online writing friends!

 Madelynn: Hm.
 I dunno.
 I want to go to college and grad school, have a successful career, and have a good romantic life.

 Molly: I'd like to get a degree in biology, and go onto higher education, possibly as a doctor or a lawyer, which makes me sound like the most pretentious fop ever to grace the face of this planet.
 But really, I'd like to be a bioethicist, and their jobs encompass both law and medicine.
 So I'd like to become a bioethicist, either as a lawyer or a doctor, and work in pro-life ministry and legislature.
 I'd also like to do mission work at some point in my life.

-What book would you like to recommend to le readers?
+What book would you like to recommend to my readers?

-Hero: Is THE GREAT GATSBY [by F. Scott Fitzgerald] allowed?
+Hero: Is The Great Gatsby allowed?
 Because that.
 Also anything by J. D. Salinger, or P. G. Wodehouse.
-THE BOOK THIEF [by Markus Zusak] is a good read, I recommend that to anyone who hasn't read it yet.
+The Book Thief [by Markus Zusak] is a good read, I recommend that to anyone who hasn't read it yet.
 And so many more, but this said "book" not "books", so I'll give it a rest.